CherylPoulain/instacart-bustomer-behavior/README.md

 # instacart-bustomer-behavior
-Analysis of purchasing behaviors of customers all over the United States.
-Customer profiles created to help guide marketing strategies to maximize sales.
-Used Python, Jupyter Notebook, Pandas, NumPy, Matplotlib and Excel.
+Instacart stakeholders are eager to increase sales.
+To do so, they're considering targeting different customers to see which compaigns would be effective.
+Purchasing behaviors from all over the United States were analyzed to identify buying trends and create customer profiles.
+These insights and profiles resulted in marketing strategy suggestions for maximized sales.
+Project utilized Python, Jupyter Notebook, Pandas, NumPy, Matplotlib and Excel.